WenjieZ/distributed-frank-wolfe/README.md

 - data RDD,
 - metadata dictionary containing the dimension of the input matrices (i.e., n, m, p)
 - model (either mls or mlr, should be imported)
-- hyperparameter characterising the intended trace norm
+- hyperparameter characterizing the intended trace norm
 - number of epochs
 - linear minimization oracle
 - step size oracle